kevaundray/CryptoResources/decentralised-technology/terminology/deep-dive-transactions.md

 We have not gone into detail on scripts.
 What you need to know right now, is that **script signature** \(**scriptSig**\) is the field that a person uses to prove that they are who they say they are.

-_The Sequence field has been omitted and will be covered in a separate module._
+_The 'VIN:Sequence' field has been omitted and will be covered in a separate module._